pion/turn/README.md

 ````

 To explain what every step does
-* Download simple-turn
+* Download simple-turn for Linux x64, see [release](https://github.com/pions/turn/releases) for other platforms
 * Make it executable
-* Set your users, this is in the form of 'USERNAME=PASSWORD USERNAME=PASSWORD' you can have as many as you want
+* Configure auth, in the form of `USERNAME=PASSWORD USERNAME=PASSWORD` with no limits
-* Set your realm, this should be the public name of your server
+* Set your realm, this is the public URL or name of your server
-* Set the port you listen on, 3478 is the default
+* Set the port you listen on, 3478 is the default port for TURN

 That is it!
 Then to use your new TURN server your WebRTC config would look like
 ```